FreeFem/FreeFem-doc2/source/documentation/algorithmsOptimization.rst

 It implements a primal-dual interior point method along with filter method based line searches.

 IPOPT needs a direct sparse symmetric linear solver.
-If your version of **FreeFem++** has been compiled with the :freefem:`--enable-downlad` tag, it will automatically be linked with a sequential version of MUMPS.
+If your version of **FreeFEM** has been compiled with the :freefem:`--enable-downlad` tag, it will automatically be linked with a sequential version of MUMPS.
-An alternative to MUMPS would be to download the HSL subroutines (see `Compiling and Installing the Java Interface JIPOPT <https://www.coin-or.org/Ipopt/documentation/node16.html>`__) and place them in the :freefem:`/ipopt/Ipopt-3.10.2/ThirdParty/HSL` directory of the **FreeFem++** downloads folder before compiling.
+An alternative to MUMPS would be to download the HSL subroutines (see `Compiling and Installing the Java Interface JIPOPT <https://www.coin-or.org/Ipopt/documentation/node16.html>`__) and place them in the :freefem:`/ipopt/Ipopt-3.10.2/ThirdParty/HSL` directory of the **FreeFEM** downloads folder before compiling.

 Short description of the algorithm
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~